Rénoclimat - Frequently asked questions

 • I am currently participating in the Rénoclimat program.
 Am I automatically registered for the federal program?

-Yes, if your last Rénoclimat energy evaluation is recent and you meet all the conditions of the federal program.
+If your last Rénoclimat pre-work energy evaluation was completed between April 1, 2020, and February 19, 2024, and you meet all the conditions of the federal program, you will automatically be registered for the federal grant.

 • Are the eligibility requirements the same for the federal program and Rénoclimat?